blueOkiris/Eksedra-Engine/README.md

 ## Run

-To run the game, run `dotnet run` in a terminal
+To run the test game, open a terminal in the test folder and run `dotnet run`

+To build the library, open a terminal in the EksedraEngine folder and run `dotnet build`

 Requires SFML.net nuget package